collective/collective.developermanual/source/serving/webdav.rst

 the entire file contents into memory on the server.

-The default ``IRawReadFile`` implementation for Dexterity content returns an RFC 2822 style message document.
+The default ``IRawReadFile`` implementation for Dexterity content returns an :RFC:`2822` style message document.
 Most fields on the object and any enabled behaviours will be turned into UTF-8 encoded headers.
 The primary field, if any, will be returned in the body, also most likely encoded as an UTF-8 encoded string.
 Binary data may be base64 encoded instead.